UK Onshore Oil & Gas: Planning and Environment Summit

 "The move to cleaner economic growth – through low carbon technologies and the efficient use of resources – is one of the greatest industrial opportunities of our time."
 Industrial Strategy white paper, November 2017

 The UK Government has set out the long-term vision to deliver a more resource efficient energy market, minimise the costs to businesses and households, and seize the opportunities that a shift towards a low carbon economy present.
-The Clean Growth Strategy has set the agenda for decarbonising all sectors of the UK economy through the 2020s detailing how over £2.5 billion will be invested by the government to support low carbon innovation from 2015 to 2021.
+The Clean Growth Strategy has set the agenda for decarbonising all sectors of the UK economy through the next decade detailing how over £2.5 billion will be invested by the government to support low carbon innovation up to 2021.

 Following the EU referendum result the UK government may have more scope to shape future environment legislation outside of the EU and the opportunity to radically improve the way we manage our resources, energy markets and natural environment.